mightbemartinnguyen/BigShell-public/README.md

 ## Overview

 BigShell is a POSIX-like shell program that demonstrates important process concepts.
-This project involves parsing command-line input, executing commands, implementing built-in commands, performing I/O redirection, managing shell variables, handling signals, and implementing job control.
+Involves parsing command-line input, executing commands, implementing built-in commands, performing I/O redirection, managing shell variables, handling signals, and implementing job control.

 ## PLEASE NOTE
 With OSU Student Conduct guidelines I will have to keep the code in a private Github Rep.